-SECTION 2 Where to get more information and personalized assistance 194 SECTION 3 Understanding Medicare and MassHealth (Medicaid) complaints an appeals in our plan SECTION 4 Coverage decisions and appeals 195 SECTION 5 A guide to the basics of coverage decisions and appeals 196 SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision 199 SECTION 7 Your Part D prescription drugs: How to ask for a coverage decision make an appeal or 210 SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think the healthcare provider is discharging you too soon SECTION 9 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 10 Taking your appeal to Level 3 and beyond 235 SECTION 11 How to make a complaint about quality of care, waiting times, custo service, or other concerns SECTION 12 Handling problems about your MassHealth (Medicaid) benefits 243 SECTION 13 Reporting Fraud, Waste or Abuse 245 СН APTER 9: Er nding your membership in the plan 248 SECTION 1 Introduction to ending your membership in our plan 249 SECTION 2 When can you end your membership in our plan?
+SECTION 2 Where to get more information and personalized assistance 194 SECTION 3 Understanding Medicare and MassHealth (Medicaid) complaints a appeals in our plan SECTION 4 Coverage decisions and appeals A guide to the basics of coverage decisions and appeals SECTION 6 Your medical care: How to ask for a coverage decision or make a appeal of a coverage decision n SECTION 7 Your Part D prescription drugs: How to ask for a coverage decisio make an appeal SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think healthcare provider is discharging you too soon SECTION 9 How to ask us to keep covering certain medical services if you thin your coverage is ending too soon SECTION 10 ) Taking your appeal to Level 3 and beyond 235 SECTION 1 1 How to make a complaint about quality of care, waiting times, cus service, or other concerns SECTION 12 2 Handling problems about your MassHealth (Medicaid) benefits 243 SECTION 1 Reporting Fraud, Waste or Abuse 245 CHAPTER 9: E nding your membership in the plan 248 SECTION 1 Introduction to ending your membership in our plan 249 SECTION 2 When can you end your membership in our plan?
 249 SECTION 3 How do you end your membership in our plan?
-253 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan 254 SECTION 5 CCA Senior Care Options must end your membership in the plan in certain situations СН APTER 10: L egal notices 257 SECTION 1 Notice about governing law 258 SECTION 2 Notice of nondiscrimination 258 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 260 SECTION 4 Who receives payment under this contract 260 Notifications Information upon request Notice of certain events SECTION 8 New Technology 261 СН APTER 11: F Definitions of important words 262
+253 SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan SECTION 5 CCA Senior Care Options must end your membership in the plan certain situations CHAPTER 10: Legal notices 257 SECTION 1 Notice about governing law 258 SECTION 2 Notice of nondiscrimination 258 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 260 SECTION 4 Who receives payment under this contract 260 SECTION 5 Notifications 260 SECTION 6 Information upon request 260 SECTION 7 Notice of certain events 260 SECTION 8 New Technology 261